Rafik Hariri University Hospital

-The Rafik Hariri University Hospital (مستشفى رفيق الحريري الجامعي, RHUH) – formerly known as Beirut Governmental University Hospital (BGUH) – is the largest Lebanese public hospital, located on the outskirts of southern Beirut.
-The hospital's main building has a maximal capacity of 544 hospital beds; it comprises seven floors with three annex buildings a 50 bed hotel and four villas hosting staff dormitories, outpatient clinics and administrative services.
+The Rafik Hariri University Hospital (مستشفى رفيق الحريري الجامعي, RHUH), formerly known as the Beirut Governmental University Hospital (BGUH), is the largest Lebanese public hospital.
+It is located on the outskirts of Beirut.
+The hospital's main building has a capacity of up to 544 beds and comprises seven floors, three annex buildings, a 50-bed hotel, and four villas housing staff dormitories, outpatient clinics, and administrative offices.
 The hospital is affiliated with the Lebanese University.

 History

 On February 2, 1979, the Lebanese government decided to build a governmental hospital with a 500-bed capacity on a publicly owned property in Bir Hassan, Beirut.
 The decision was based on technical studies made by the minister of Health and the Minister of Public Works and Transportation.

 Due to the advent of the Lebanese Civil War, which significantly weakened the public health care sector, the construction project had to be postponed until 1995 when then prime minister Rafik Hariri laid the cornerstone; construction was finalized during 2000.

-The hospital was inaugurated on August 2, 2004 with a cost of 121 million US dollars.
+The hospital was inaugurated on August 2, 2004, with a cost of 121 million US dollars.

 As of June 2022, the number of doctors at the hospital was down to 15, whereas 60-odd doctors had worked there a few years prior, and approximately a third of the nursing staff (128 of them) had also left the hospital since the Lebanese economic crisis began.